erroronline1/qualitymanagement/readme.md

 * serial print of document packages requires active-x which is only available in ie11. this option will not be shown if not accessible
 * patience with coworkers blaming 'your' assistant for every network failure, printer settings and their inability to read the literal hints and descriptions

+# but i am no programmer!
+to customize this software to your needs it is definitely neccessary to have someone change values within the vba-macros as well as the javascript configuration files. you might at least know someone who does this as a hobby and is happy to do that for you for a couple of drinks. or after these... if you are worried your coding employee leaves, at least the assistant can be maintained by any webdeveloper/webdeveloping agency that knows javascript. also there is no need of compiling since all source codes are openly accessible.

 # details
 ## the documents
 the vba-macros can be customized quite easily for i tried to have all important parts split to functions to be able to enable/disable these on demand as well as using variables to customize easily. in the best case all you have to do is to change the variables at the beginning of the macro-code. this applies to both docm and xlsm files.